 Play with color and cut.
 With a line detail separating the undercut from the top of the hair, we love the addition of bleach-blonde tips on top.

-A buzzed sidecut is the perfect complement to a side-swept, layered pixie cut.
-That stunning rose gold hue doesn't hurt either.
+A buzzed side undercut is the perfect complement to a side-swept, layered pixie cut.
+That stunning rose gold hue doesn't hurt, either.

 There are so many options for undercut designs, but we really "heart" this adorable one in particular.

 An undershave is where the hair on the sides of your head and nape of your neck is shaved to the scalp, while the hair on the crown is styled normally at a longer length.
 This white-blonde version is everything.